0xPolygon/polygon-docs/docs/tools/wallets/metamask/add-polygon-network.md

 ## Using Polygonscan

 1. Navigate to the [Polygonscan website](https://polygonscan.com/).
-2. Select the network you want to add to your MetaMask wallet from drop-down list in the top-right corner of the home page.
+2. Select the network you want to add to your MetaMask wallet from the drop-down list in the top-right corner of the home page.

     ![polygonscan-1](../../../img/tools/wallet/metamask/polygonscan-1.png){width=50%}